2029 Century Park East, Suite 4000, Los Angeles, CA 90067-3026 USA

 Mr. Edelman has first-chaired numerous jury trials, bench trials and arbitrations, including class actions, taking well over twenty-five to final verdict or decision.
 He has a broad background in commercial litigation, including antitrust, class actions, employment, entertainment and intellectual property, real estate and product liability.
 Mr. Edelman is a Fellow of the American College of Trial Lawyers.
 Fellowship is extended by invitation only to the best of the trial bar of the United States and Canada and cannot exceed one percent of the total lawyer population of any state or province.

 Mr. Edelman has received numerous accolades.
 In 2019, he was among the 32 lawyers named to The National Law Journal’s “Winning Litigators” list which recognizes “star trial litigators” who “took on high-stakes matters and won.”
-Mr. Edelman was also chosen by Law360 as one of the 2019 Trial MVP’s for, “securing hard-earned successes in high-stakes litigation, complex global matters and record-breaking deals” and also recognized by the Los Angeles Business Journal on the Top Litigators & Trial Lawyers in Los Angeles list.
+Mr. Edelman was also chosen by Law360 as one of the 2019 Trial MVP’s for, “securing hard-earned successes in high-stakes litigation, complex global matters and record-breaking deals” and also recognized by the Los Angeles Business Journal on the Top Litigators & Trial Lawyers in Los Angeles 2019 list.
 The list highlights “the very best litigators in the business” who “go to the proverbial mat to fight for their clients.”
 The Daily Journal has ranked him as one of the Top 100 Lawyers in California.
 He has received a Clay Award as “Lawyer of the Year” from California Lawyer and was recognized as an “Attorney of the Year” by The Recorder.
 He was also named the “Litigator of the Year” by the Century City Bar Association, and was one of 10 litigators named in the Los Angeles Business Journal’s Top 100 Lawyers in Los Angeles, “Best of the Bar” and one of the “Best Lawyers in America” by American Lawyer Media.
 Mr. Edelman also received the Learned Hand Award in June 2015 from the American Jewish Committee.
 The award is presented to outstanding leaders in the legal profession and is the highest honor the AJC bestows on members of the legal profession.